 From the heights of the Himalayas to the coast of the China Sea, over the course of its 4500km journey, the River Mekong irrigates much more than Indochina.
 Wherever it flows, it captivates man and shapes their lives.
 From the Delta and Saigon, a town still filled with souvenirs of the French colonial presence, right to the great lake of Tonle Sap and Siem Reap, a city at the foot of the Angkor Sites, the Mekong today has to work hard to maintain suitable water levels, with many dams along its course, and subjected to a regime of more and more extraordinary monsoons.

-Have lunch in the hotel Lotus Blanc.
-In Siem Reap at 14.00 we board small local boats to take us to the RV INDOCHINE (1).
+We'll meet up at 2:00 p.m. at the port in Siem Reap (located approx. 30min from the city center) to board small local boats to take us to the RV INDOCHINE(1).
 Welcome on board and cocktail.
 Introduction to the crew.
 Settle into our cabins, then a we have dinner.
 We drop anchor and moor for the night close to the flooded forest.

 Breakfast on board and spend the morning cruising to take advantage of the lake crossing(1).
 After lunch on board, we arrive in the early afternoon in Kampong Chhnang.
 Located some 90km from Phnom Penh, the town of Kampong Chhnang is one of the largest fishing ports on the Tonle Sap.
 Here they also have many fish farms.
 The region is best known for its fine traditional pottery which is a major source of revenue for the entire country, and the region’s very name Kampong Chhnang means “the port of the pottery” in Khmer.
 Taste some palm sugar from the Thnot sugar palm (a real national symbol) before going around the village afloat small local boats.
 We return on board and continue our cruise to Kampong Tralach.
 Dinner on board.
 Drop anchor and moor for the night.